langchain-ai/streamlit-agent/README.md

 # Running with Docker

 This project includes `Dockerfile` to run the app in Docker container.
-In order to optimise the Docker Image is optimsed for size and building time with cache techniques.
+In order to optimise the Docker Image is optimised for size and building time with cache techniques.

 To generate Image with `DOCKER_BUILDKIT`, follow below command